Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Select a server - This is managed by Azure
             - `Create a new server`
                 - Provide name and login information
+                - When you will provide a name it will get appended with `.database.windows.net`